ReasonScape Architecture: The Methodology¶

 - Follow index.md to add your own models

-For Researchers (Use m12x as Your Dataset)¶
+For Researchers (Use r12 as Your Dataset)¶

 - Start analysis immediately: No inference needed, 6.5B tokens ready to explore

-- Review tools/analyze.md for complete forensic capabilities
+- Review tools.md for complete forensic capabilities

 - Study workflow.md for discovery-investigation patterns